VATSIM-Saudi-Arabia/documentation-site/docs/Published Documents/Subdivisional Policies/Controller Operations Policy/cop.md

 ### 4.4 Pending/Ternimating a Session
 Controllers must notify others of their intent to disconnect using the `.break` function on EuroScope and announce it either via `/atc` channel or voice at least 5 minutes before disconnecting.

-In cases where the neighboring postion needs to step away shortly during peak hours, the use of **Cross-coupling of frequencies** may be employed for a period not exceeding **10 minutes** to accommodate brief absences from the primary frequency.
+In cases where the neighboring position needs to step away shortly during peak hours, the use of **Cross-coupling of frequencies** may be employed for a period not exceeding **10 minutes** to accommodate brief absences from the primary frequency.

 ---